redromnon/HeroicBashLauncher/README.md

 - Try using Wine-GE instead of Proton, since Proton is made for Steam games in mind.

 If it's not working for you, consider checking the logs.
-The logs for the game launch scripts and the program are present in `/GameFiles/logs`and the base directory respectively.
+The logs for the game launch scripts and the program are present in `/GameFiles/logs`and the `HeroicBashLauncher.log` respectively.

 Feel free to suggest any new features and post issues in the _heroic-bash-launcher_ channel by joining [Heroic's Discord server](https://discord.gg/kXADMWbqu2).